repositony/decaydata/readme.md

 Help is printed with the `-h` flag, and `--help` will show default values, examples, and any important behaviour.

-## Install

-Download and unpack the latest binary executable release [here](https://github.com/repositony/decaydata/releases/latest) for running in a terminal/powershell.

 ## Overview

 This tool allows for rapid collection of [IAEA chart of nuclides](https://www-nds.iaea.org/relnsd/vcharthtml/VChartHTML.html) from the command line.

-Raw CSV data fetched from the IAEA API and parsed into something usable.
+Raw CSV data are fetched from the IAEA API and parsed into something usable.
 This may be done through direct calls to the IAEA API, or through the pre-fetched data (default, recommended).

 `ddata` supports all IAEA decay data types: